Paradox of hedonism

 The paradox of hedonism, also called the pleasure paradox, refers to the practical difficulties encountered in the pursuit of pleasure.
-For the hedonist, constant pleasure-seeking may not yield the most actual pleasure or happiness in the long term—or short term, when consciously pursuing pleasure interferes with experiencing it.
+For the hedonist, constant pleasure-seeking may not yield the most actual pleasure or happiness in the long term when consciously pursuing pleasure interferes with experiencing it.

-The utilitarian philosopher Henry Sidgwick was first to note in The Methods of Ethics that the paradox of hedonism is that pleasure cannot be acquired directly.
-Variations on this theme appear in the realms of philosophy, psychology, and economics.
+The term "paradox of hedonism" was coined by utilitarian philosopher Henry Sidgwick in The Methods of Ethics.
+Variations appear in the realms of philosophy, psychology, and economics.

-Overview

-It is often said that we fail to attain pleasures if we deliberately seek them.
-This has been described variously, by many: